Are you preparing for a half marathon? I’m sure you know that your shoes are one of the most important parts of preparation.

 If you need a stability shoe, this is our top choice for running a half marathon.

-The “GT” in ASICS-GT 2000 9 refers to their Guidance Trusstic system, which uses integrated guidance lines in the shoe to help the foot stick to a natural position and keep the gait as it should be.
+The “GT” in ASICS-GT 2000 9 refers to their Guidance Trusstic system, which uses integrated guidance lines in the shoe to help the foot stick to a natural position and keep your gait as it should be.

 The midsole is created using FlyteFoam tech, which provides a good mix of softness and stability.
 It makes use of nanofibers which prevent the usual flattening or “packing out” of the sole, keeping you supported for longer.